appler1009/sax-js/README.md

 * `trim` - Boolean.
 Whether or not to trim text and comment nodes.
 * `normalize` - Boolean.
 If true, then turn any whitespace into a single space.
-* `lowercase` - Boolean.
-If true, then lowercase tag names and attribute names in loose mode, rather than uppercasing them.
+* `nameCase` - String.
+If 'lower', then lowercase tag names and attribute names.
+If 'upper', then upper case tag names and attribute names.
+If 'keep' or anything else, then the original tag names and attribute names will be kept.
 * `xmlns` - Boolean.
 If true, then namespaces are supported.
 * `position` - Boolean.
 If false, then don't track line/col/position.
 * `strictEntities` - Boolean.
 If true, only parse [predefined XML